roberto-triumph/triumph4php/docs/database-connections.md

 things happen:

 1. The connection can be used to perform queries
-2. The database metadata is grabbed from the connection.
+2. The database meta data is grabbed from the connection.
 This allows the [total search](/total-search/) dialog to show a list of matching database tables; the total search dialog is able to quickly open a database table or show the database table's schema.